-A few kayaks paddle out from nearby campsites while other early riser stroll the shoreline.
+A few kayaks paddle out from nearby campsites while other early risers stroll the shoreline.
 In the stillness of morning, a clink, a rattle, a shuffling of pans.
-The campground slowly awakes.
+The campground slowly awakens.

 Long Key State Park is one of my favorite campgrounds, its sites strung out along the beach.
 The only downside is white noise from traffic on the Overseas Highway.
 An RV makes a decent buffer.
 Tents, not so much.